0x00-ketsu/autosave.nvim/README.md

 ## Features

 - Automatically save the current file(s).
-- Define conditions that files must meet to be saved (e.g., file type, existence).
+- Define conditions that files must meet to be saved (e.g., filetype, existence).
 - Specify events that will trigger the plugin.
 - Implement custom hooks (e.g., display a message when the plugin is enabled).
 - Toggle the plugin's state (enable if disabled, disable if enabled).